Implemented control tower concept and monitoring of results

 In order to facilitate modal shift from road to rail, as set out in the European Commission’s White Paper on Transport, the rail freight sector faces the challenge of providing the capacity for affordable and attractive services.
 The complexity of the European rail sector hampers the development of such services.
 Smart-Rail intends to define, implement and monitor new shipper-oriented rail freight concepts improving the competitive position of the rail sector through a Living Lab approach.

-This deliverable, describing the implementation of the control tower concept, proceeds with setting out the main starting points for the required data exchange, and the key steps for implementation.
+a report hwas been written, describing the implementation of the control tower concept.
+It proceeds with setting out the main starting points for the required data exchange, and the key steps for implementation.
 Next, the operation of CT-Rail is discussed, including governance structure and architecture.
 This is followed by detailed description of the control tower’s Key Performance Indicators (KPIs) as well as their measurements.
 Finally, baseline measurement results are presented.

 Data exchange is to be established at three levels: from LSP to CT-Rail, from Railway Undertaking (RU) to LSP, and from Infrastructure Manager (IM) to CT-Rail.
 Therefore this CT-Rail will be a virtual platform of combining these three levels of different management systems in which each level will exchange data and managed by these three stakeholders.
 The data exchange can be based on direct interfacing (e.g. XML), RailData and on TSI TAF.
 Implementation, consequently, requires rules of data sharing and ownership, a governance model, (understanding of) the right data systems and interfaces, as well as launching and testing.